BrendanrBoone/LittleNinjaAdventureGame/README.md

 * characterData.lua

 ## Things to do
-* make program more easily runable
+* make program more easily runable for increase accessability
-* make walking through portals feel more natural
+* make walking through portals feel more natural -- add a transition
+* castle guard npc for lore to save princess
+* storyboard script to control where the npcs show up in the game
 * fireball jutsu: ```火``` -> ```火```
 * rasengan: ```風``` -> ```風```
 * fireball rasengan: ```風``` -> ```風``` -> ```火```